opf/openproject/docs/system-admin-guide/email/faq/README.md

 Find out more about how to format the emails [here](https://docs.openproject.org/installation-and-operations/configuration/incoming-emails/#format-of-the-emails).

+## How can I change the frequency of email updates?

+You can change how often you receive email notifications [this way](../../system-settings/display-settings/#time-and-date-formatting).
+Another option would be to change you [notification settings](../../../getting-started/my-account/#email-notifications).

 ## I don't receive work package updates

 If you use Community Edition or Enterprise on-premises and your email updates do not work please have a look at [this FAQ](../../../installation-and-operations/faq#i-dont-receive-emails-test-email-works-fine-but-not-the-one-for-work-package-updates).